johnshearing/bioelectocracy/README.md

 ---

-**Below are notes and links which will be woven into the narative started above.**
+**Below are notes and links which will be woven into the narrative started above.**
 I have no idea where this is all going.
 The following proverb will be my guide.
 > Proverbs 3:5-6 King James Version